IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

     -   Establish agencies to protect from discrimination;
     -   Ensure women and men enjoy their rights *in practice*;

 A National Plan of Action requires a comprehensive baseline study.
 "A comprehensive and accurate baseline study is a key element in any systematic approach to the development of a national action plan.
-For a country to move forward towards better observance of human rights, it is important to know where it stands at present."^[Handbook on National Human Rights Plans of Action] The Commission should ensure that there is a baseline for the rights of men and boys.
+For a country to move forward towards better observance of human rights, it is important to know where it stands at present."\[58] The Commission should ensure that there is a baseline for the rights of men and boys.

-*Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*^[Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa] is the Commission's baseline report for human rights in New Zealand.
+*Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*\[10] is the Commission's baseline report for human rights in New Zealand.
 Although some men's rights issues occur throughout the report, important men's rights issues, such as discrimination against men in the justice system, are ignored.

 The Commission should ensure that the baseline report accurately reflects the issues faced by men and boys.
 This includes areas where men face discrimination and/or areas where men are vulnerable to human rights violations.